hellerve/blog/wip/Carp.md

-As some of you might know, I recently got enamoured with a new programming language, [Carp](https://github.com/carp-lang/carp).
-While you might have caught me fawning over it already, in this post I want to give you a little introduction into the language and its concepts and maybe you’ll understand why I decided to work on it.
+As some of you might know, I recently became enamoured with a new programming language, [Carp](https://github.com/carp-lang/carp).
+While you might have caught me fawning over it already, in this post I want to give you a little introduction into the language and its concepts, and maybe you’ll understand why I decided to work on it.
 A little word of caution before we begin, though: the language is in a pre-alpha stage and is thus subject to change.
-The syntax and APIs I’m about to show you might change in the future and my post might become obsolete.
+The syntax and APIs I’m about to show you might change in the future, making my post obsolete.
 It won’t be the last time you’ll hear me talk about Carp anyway, so I suggest you be on the lookout for follow-ups.